xgugeng/cpp-primer-exercises/ch3/README.md

 ## Exercise 3.1

-Rewrite the exercises from § 1.4.1 (p.
-13) and § 2.6.2 (p.
-76) with appropriate using declarations.
+Rewrite the exercises from § 1.4.1 and § 2.6.2 with appropriate using declarations.

 ## Exercise 3.2